 See also: Food Holidays: Where Are They All Coming From?

 Lughnasadh marks the start of autumn in the Celtic calendar, and the start of the harvest for grain.
 It's an ancient Celtic celebration that was held in Ireland and other Celtic countries.

 Lammas is an Irish holiday that follows the day after Lughnasadh.
-While Lughnasadh was merry-making, on Lammas thanks would be given for the coming grain harvest by prayers and offerings of bread.
+While Lughnasadh was a day of merry-making, on Lammas thanks would be given for the coming grain harvest by prayers and offerings of bread.

-On this day in 1608, John Tradescant the younger was born in England.
-He and his father introduced many food plants we now take for granted.
+On the 4th of August 1608, John Tradescant the younger was born in England.
+He and his father introduced to Europe many food plants we now take for granted.

 A Root Beer Float is a classic North American summer drink.
 It's a big, thick frosty mug of Root Beer with a big, creamy head of suds on it and ice cream in it.